pavankalisetti009/gitlab/doc/api/graphql/reference/index.md

 ### `Query.explainVulnerabilityPrompt`

-GitLab Duo Vulnerability explanation prompt for a specified vulnerability.
+GitLab Duo Vulnerability Explanation prompt for a specified vulnerability.

 DETAILS:
 **Introduced** in GitLab 16.2.